-Grade Description Easy Grade 1 Slow to medium flowing water with very small, regular waves or riffles.
+Grade Description Easy Slow to medium flowing water with very small, regular waves or riffles.
 Relatively few obstacles, with an easy path to find and follow.
 Suitable for novices.
+Grade 1 lew essences, with all eacy path to find and follow.
+Suitable for flevioles.
 Medium Grade 2 Rapids are straightforward with medium sized, regular waves.
 The path through rapids can be clearly seen from the water and is often indicated by well-defined chutes or Vs of water.
 There are some obstacles that require manoeuvring around, but paddlers with a good command of basic strokes can easily miss them.
 Difficult Grade 3 Rapids have moderate, irregular waves and strong currents.
 Manoeuvring is required to follow the preferred route.
 Small to medium sized stoppers may have to be negotiated.
 The route is difficult for inexperienced paddlers to see and scouting is advisable.
 Suitable for experienced Whitewater paddlers, with the ability to roll an advantage.